Performance Is Structural.

 Take the Drift Diagnostic

-Read the books to deepen your understanding of organizational drift, performance architecture, leadership, and execution.
+Go deeper into organizational drift, performance architecture, leadership, career judgment, and execution.

-Follow short structural insights on power, incentives, authority, accountability, consequence, and execution.
+Follow concise structural essays on authority, incentives, accountability, consequence, leadership, and execution.

 Questions about the work?